 That said, charging “by the minute,” or per-minute costs are most commonly used, but you can also see pricing per charging session and per kWh.

-When charging by the minute, charging systems will have a standardized amount of electricity that is flowing into the car.
-There is no guarantee about how much electrical current is flowing into your vehicle, though most stations will offer a reassurance like a "20 minute supercharge."
-Even a 20-minute fast charge when you are paying by the minute can add up.
+When charging by the minute, charging systems will have a standardized amount of electricity flowing into the car.
+There is no guarantee about how much electrical current is flowing into your vehicle, though most stations will offer a reassurance like a "20 minute supercharge" to attract EV drivers.

 Different charging networks will incentivize proper utilization by charging electric vehicle drivers for idling.
 These fees also vary by network and location.
 For example, an idle fee can range from $0.40 per-minute to $1.30 per minute.